Brebel

 Brebel (Bredbøl) is a former municipality in the district of Schleswig-Flensburg, in Schleswig-Holstein, Germany.
 Since March 2018, it is part of the municipality Süderbrarup.
 Brebel is diveded into for four parts: The village of Groß-Brebel (Store Bredbøl) and the hamlets of Klein-Brebel (Lille Bredbøl), Brebelholz (Bredbølskov) and Loitstraße (Løjtgade).

+History

 Brebel was first mentioned in King Valdemar's land register in 1231 as Brethæbøl.
 In 1799, the village got a school.
 In the years 1908 to 1969 there was a dairy in Brebel.
 Brebel has developed from a farming village into an almost purely residential area.

+The place name is a combination of Danish bred for broad and -bøl for settlement, hence the meaning is roughly broad settlement.

+On March 1, 2018, the previously independent municipality of Brebel was incorporated into Süderbrarup.

+Politics

+Out of the nine seats in the last municipal council, the KWB voters' association had six seats since the 2013 local elections and the BfB voters' association had three.
+The last mayor was Wolfhard Kutz (KWB).

+Coat of Arms

+Blazon : “In gold below between two blue wavy bars a blue wavy thread, above a green four-leaf clover with an applied golden crosshair as leaf veins”.